 Preamble: This document describes the Conference Protocol for the annual international conference of the Alliance of Digital Humanities Organizations (ADHO).
 The Conference Protocol guides the work of the ADHO Conference Coordinating Committee (CCC).
 As stipulated in the ADHO Governance Protocol, the chair of the CCC serves at the pleasure of voting members of the ADHO Steering Committee.
 A Vice-Chair is also proposed by the CCC and elected by the SC.
 The Vice-Chair will assist the Chair and will take over the Chair's duties in the event that the Chair is unable to fulfill them.
 The Vice-Chair is a voting member of the CCC.
 Other members of the CCC are appointed by member organizations, with one representative from each organization.
-The CCC email list also includes the Chair of ADHO steering committee, the chair of the CCC and the vice-chair of the CCC, the chair of the MLCM, the ADHO secretary and vice-secretary, the outgoing PC Chair, as well as the future LO(s) and the future PC chair once these have been designated.
+The CCC email list also includes the ADHO Chair, the ADHO Secretary and Vice-Secretary, and the past CCC Chair.

 - The ADHO Conference Coordinating Committee (CCC) will solicit bids for the conference venue, according to a procedure documented in the annex to this protocol.
 They will advise bidders in formulating bids.
 The ADHO steering committee will make all final decisions concerning bids.